CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

 ---

-This section provides a description of the Administration features of AppEngine, along with instructions on how to configure the application to begin using it.
+This section provides a description of the Administration features of CompuTec AppEngine, along with instructions on how to configure the application to begin using it.

 1. Run installation process.